Meaning of Miracle

 The third thing to note about a miracle is that it is an event that is beyond the power of all created nature to effect and, therefore, is something that can be accomplished only with God’s assistance or intervention.
 For, creatures naturally work according to established laws, whereas a miracle happens as an exception to nature’s laws.
-Only God, the Author of Nature, can make exceptions to nature’s laws.
+Only God, the Author of nature, can make exceptions to nature’s laws.
 He alone can impede or amplify the effects of secondary causes, or even produce their effects without them.
-He alone can extend the power of nature to accomplish something beyond what it is naturally able, or to produce actions that proceed in the direction opposite to nature’s ordinary course.
+He alone can extend the power of nature to accomplish something beyond what it is naturally capable of or to produce actions that proceed in the opposite direction from nature’s ordinary course.
 For example, the restoration of life to a corpse is a miracle because a corpse naturally tends toward decomposition or decay.
 For life to be restored to a corpse, God would have to intervene because life can only be restored to a corpse when nature’s effects are altered and reversed.
 This is something that creatures cannot naturally do.
 Not even angels or created spirits can alter the proper effects of natural things.

 Kinds (or Classes) of Miracles

 Miracles in the strict sense are traditionally divided into three classes based on how they surpass nature's powers.